Nextiva / Blog / Business Communication

 Unlike small businesses, the stakes are higher.
 Finding the best platform to replace aging telecom infrastructure is no small task.

-However, there’s more to think about than picking the right cloud communications provider.
-Enterprises need a bulletproof migration plan, stay on budget, and support future growth.
+However, there’s more to consider than picking the right cloud communications provider.
+Enterprises need a bulletproof migration plan to stay on budget and support future growth.

-If you’re dealing with obsolete hardware that should’ve been retired, this guide is for you.
-Read on to get a primer on the ways to optimize your enterprise’s communications.
+This guide is for you if you’re dealing with obsolete hardware that should’ve been retired.
+Read on to get a primer on optimizing your enterprise’s communications.

 Enterprise communication consists of an organization’s tools and practices to collaborate and share information internally and externally.
-Common examples include phone, email, instant messaging, and face-to-face video meetings.
+Examples include phone, email, instant messaging, and face-to-face video meetings.

 An enterprise communication solution manages several essential business apps into one: